Westchester, IL

 Frequently Asked Questions

-What are the safest neighborhoods in Westchester?
+What types of crime are most common in Westchester?

-Is Westchester a good place to live?
+Is Westchester a good place to live based on crime and economic data?

 Surrounding Cities